Be inspired with recipes created by chefs.

 The concept of ordering your meal and then simply eating it has changed dramatically, thanks to social media.
 Now, you order, receive your meal, capture it on your phone’s camera, share it on social media and then dig in.
 After tucking down on the meal, it is most likely you’ll leave your feedback on the café or restaurant’s social media pages for all to see.
 While it sounds confronting, those competing in the burger market insist it has actually helped boost their business, and given them the exposure they had been searching for over the years.
 Sarah from Bar Luca Sydney explained: “Social media has had a lot to do with the growing trend of burgers.
 All of the Facebook groups [dedicated to burger coverage] have been great for business because it’s another avenue of exposure.
 They have definitely helped build our businesses over time.”

 Burger’s of Melbourne blogger, Brennan Lukav went on to reveal that it was only a matter of time before the burger trend took over social media accounts around Australia.
 “We are following the trend of America.
 They have gone burger crazy…and social media has influenced the trend because burgers photo the best and look the most appealing compared to other foods.”
 He added that the influence of social media and images shared across the sites has the power to control what individuals want to consume and where.
 “When people see a burger on social media, they instantly feel like they want to eat one,” Brennan said.

-Along with social media pages dedicated to covering “Australia’s best burgers”, such as the Fatties Burger Appreciation Society, events purely focusing on the fast food have also been arranged.
-In 2016, the Burgerpalooza festival took over Sydney as it joined forces with numerous burger-inspired restaurants.
-At the weekend-long event, each venue offered exclusive burgers at a discounted price, while a local DJ entertained attendees.
+Along with social media pages dedicated to covering “Australia’s best burgers”, such as the Fatties Burger Appreciation Society, events purely focusing on the fast food have also been arranged such as the Burgerpalooza festival in Sydney or Burger Fest at the Nest.